Schedule and Books

 - Cranmer abacus

-- Technology: Blackboard Collaborate.
+- Technology: Zoom and Canvas.
 Please have a headset with a microphone/headphone and reliable, strong internet connection.

 - Books:

-- Sanford, L., Burnett, R. and Kitchel, E. (2008) Functional vision and learning media assessment for students who are Pre-academic or academic and visually impaired in grades K12.
+This book is available for purchase in either paper or electronic copy.
+Choose the format that works best for you. - 2.
+Sanford, L., Burnett, R. and Kitchel, E. (2008) Functional vision and learning media assessment for students who are pre-academic or academic and visually impaired in grades K12.
 Louisville, KY: American Printing House for the Blind.